highcharts-for-python/highcharts-stock/docs/using.rst

 Standard Methods
 =======================================

-Every single object supported by the Highcharts Stock API corresponds to a Python class in **Highcharts Stock for Python**.
+Every single object supported by the Highcharts JavaScript API corresponds to a Python class in the **Highcharts Stock for Python Toolkit**.
 You can find the complete list in our comprehensive :doc:`Highcharts Stock for Python API Reference <api>`.

-These classes generally inherit from the :class:`HighchartsMeta <highcharts_stock.metaclasses.HighchartsMeta>` metaclass, which provides each class with a number of standard methods.
-These methods are the "workhorses" of **Highcharts Stock for Python** and you will be relying heavily on them when using the library.
-Thankfully, their signatures and behavior is generally consistent - even if what happens "under the hood" is class-specific at times.
+These classes generally inherit from the :class:`HighchartsMeta <highcharts_core:highcharts_core.metaclasses.HighchartsMeta>` metaclass, which provides each class with a number of standard methods.
+These methods are the "workhorses" of **Highcharts for Python** and you will be relying heavily on them when using any of the libraries in the toolkit.
+Thankfully, their signatures and behavior is consistent - even if what happens "under the hood" is class-specific at times.

 The standard methods exposed by the classes are: